Photo by Kimberly Bojorquez

-Student housing project plans to house 1,600+ residents
+Student housing complex projected to house 1,600+ residents

 Not everyone is in favor of the Palos Verdes project, which is the proposed five-story housing complex planned to house over 1,600 residents in four buildings by the fall 2019 semester.